tenable/terrascan-action/README.md

         #config_path:
 ```

-## Example usage with SARIF upload
+## Integration with GitHub Code Scanning

-Using the SARIF output option, the results of the scan will be deplayed in the security tab of the repository being scanned.
+Using the SARIF output option, the results of the scan will be displayed in the security tab of the repository being scanned.
+The example below shows how to accomplish this.
+More information on GitHub code scanning is available [here](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning#about-third-party-code-scanning-tools).

 ```yaml
 on: [push]